Wisconsin Franciscan sisters religiously cheer on their Green Bay Packers

 Initially, the sisters followed their favorite team on a small TV.

-“Mike Sherman, the former Packers coach, came here and saw our baby TV and gave us a large-screen TV so we could actually see the Packers games,” Sister Barbara said with a laugh.
+“Mike Sherman, the former Packers coach, came here and saw our baby TV and gave us a large-screen TV so we could actually see the Packers games,” Mathe said with a laugh.

 That TV “wore out.
 It was used so much,” added Sister Paula Vanden Hogen.
 She started following the Packers more closely as the enthusiasm of the other Packer fans-sisters at the motherhouse began rubbing off on her.

 “It’s been an exciting season.
 Challenging, but exciting.
-I think the Super Bowl is in sight for the Packers,” said Sister Paula, originally from Little Chute, Wisconsin.
+I think the Super Bowl is in sight for the Packers,” said Hogen, originally from Little Chute, Wisconsin.

 The road to the Super Bowl comes one step closer for the Packers Jan.
 22, when they play the San Francisco 49ers, who defeated the Dallas Cowboys Jan.
 16.